Vegan Tamales Recipe (Tamales Rojos)

 2. Heat the oil in a large pan and once hot add the onion and garlic and sauté until soft.
 Then add the mushrooms, sprinkle in the ground cumin, and drizzle in soy sauce.
 Sauté until mushrooms have softened and their liquid has evaporated.

-3. Pour in 1.5 cups of the red chile salsa and cook for 10 minutes under low heat.
+3. Pour in 1.5 cups of the red chile salsa and cook about 10-15 minutes under low heat.
 Set aside to cool.

 Red Masa Dough for Tamales Rojos